-The consolidated entity assesses impairment at the end of each reporting period by evaluation of conditions and events specific to the consolidated entity that may be indicative of impairment triggers.
+The directors assesses impairment at the end of each reporting period by evaluation of conditions and events specific to the consolidated entity that may be indicative of impairment triggers.
 Recoverable amounts of impairment assets are reassessed and compared to the asset's carrying value.
-Any excess of the asset's carrying value over its recoverable amount is expensed to the statement of profit or loss and other comprehensive income.
+Any excess of the asset's carrying value over its recoverable amount is expensed to profit or loss,

-(t) New, revised or amending Accounting Standards and Interpretations adopted
+(u) New, revised or amending Accounting Standards and Interpretations adopted